 The inaugural issue of Mascular Magazine showcased the works of a broad array of creatives from all over the world.
 The objective was to see what themes and issues were the subject matter for creatives, most of whom shared the same sexuality, but little else.
 The results were fascinating.

 The theme for Issue No. 2 of Mascular Magazine was Nature.
 We asked photographers, writers, designers, architects, musicians, sculptors, poets - artists of all kind to consider their natural surroundings.
 How does their natural world influence their work?
 In what ways are today’s artists engaging with the natural world?
 Time to explore.

 Issue No. 3

 Issue No. 3 of Mascular Magazine explores relationships.
-We asked photographers, writers, designers, architects, musicians, sculptors, poets, artists of all kind to consider and reflect on the important relationships in their lives.
+We asked photographers, writers, designers, architects, musicians, sculptors, poets, artists of all kinds to consider and reflect on the important relationships in their lives.
 How were they formed?
 How do they work?
 What do they get from them?
 We and our work are formed and informed by our relationships - both positive and negative.
 Are relationships changing, and if so, in what ways?

 Issue No. 4

 Issue No. 4 of Mascular Magazine was dedicated to travel.
 We called on artists and creatives from around the world to take us on a trip.
 Far away, across the street or a trip around the landscapes of their minds.
 We were celebrating the instinct to get up and go.
-We asked to be shown where they contributors had been, where they had come from or where they wanted to go.
+We asked to be shown where the contributors had been, where they had come from, or where they wanted to go.

 Issue No. 5